laurelkeys/rust-playground/book/notes.md

 ## Fearless Concurrency
 * *Concurrent programming* is where different parts of a program execute independently, and *parallel programming* is where different parts of a program execute at the same time [[ch16-00](https://doc.rust-lang.org/book/ch16-00-concurrency.html)]
-* *Message-passing* concurrency is where channels send messages between threads, and *shared-state* concurrency is where multiple threads have access to some piece of data
 * Programming languages implement threads in a few different ways [[ch16-06](https://doc.rust-lang.org/book/ch16-01-threads.html#using-threads-to-run-code-simultaneously)]:
     * Many operating systems provide an API for creating new threads, and the model where a language calls it to create threads is sometimes called *1:1*, meaning one OS thread per one language thread
     * Many programming languages provide their own special implementation of threads, which are known as *green* threads, and these languages will execute them in the context of a different number of OS threads.
 For this reason, the green-threaded model is called the *M:N* model